Tebow being promoted to Mets' affiliate in Florida - News 12 Now

 COLUMBIA, S.C.
 (AP) — Tim Tebow is moving up and heading south – to some very familiar territory.

 Tebow has been promoted to the New York Mets’ high Class A affiliate in St. Lucie, Florida.
-The 29-year-old Tebow led the University of Florida to two national championships in football and won the 2007 Heisman Trophy during his stellar career with the Gators.
+The 29-year-old Tebow led the University of Florida to two national championships and won the 2007 Heisman Trophy during his stellar football career with the Gators.

 Baseball has not been as easy for the 29-year-old outfielder.
-He entered his final game with the Fireflies hitting just .222 with three homers and 23 RBIs – numbers that usually don’t lead to a promotion.
+He hit just .220 with three homers and 23 RBIs with Class A Columbia – numbers that usually don’t lead to a promotion.

 “For me, it’s not something I have to answer,” Tebow said.
 “There’s a lot smarter, wiser people than me that make those decisions.
 I just try and show up and play hard every day.”

-Mets general manager Sandy Alderson announced the promotion prior to the major league club’s game in San Francisco.
+General manager Sandy Alderson announced the move before the Mets’ 8-2 win at San Francisco on Sunday.
 He said Tebow’s performance had trended positively the past two or three weeks and the Mets thought it was a good time for his promotion.

 “Clearly, it’s a step up,” Alderson said.
 “I certainly think he can handle it.”

-Tebow has been a smash hit with fans the past three months in the South Atlantic League.
-The Fireflies are second in the league with an average attendance of 5,230 before Sunday, and Tebow’s presence has led to sellouts and big crowds at nearly every road stop.
+Tebow was a smash hit with fans the past three months in the South Atlantic League.
+The Fireflies were second in the league with an average attendance of 5,230 heading into Sunday’s 2-1 loss to Kannapolis, and Tebow’s presence led to sellouts and big crowds at nearly every road stop.

+Tebow got a loud ovation when he came to the plate for the first time Sunday with the bases loaded in the first inning.
+He then hit a hot shot right at the first baseman to end the inning.
+He went 0 for 2 with a walk.

-He is happy to be headed back to the Sunshine State, where he still has family, friends and many, many supporters in Gator colors.
+Next up is a more challenging level.
+Still, he’s happy to be headed back to the Sunshine State, where he still has family, friends and many, many supporters in Gator colors.

 “I obviously love Florida so this is nice,” he said with a grin.
 “But the goal and focus is improving as a baseball player.”